preparation and aftercare

 -

-Use only your hands and warm water only (no soap).
-Don't forget your ears.
+Use only your hands and warm water only.
+Do not use soap or wash your hair.

 -